-Positive Reviews and Testimonials
+Positive Reviews & Testimonials

-SimpleSite is what it is: a means to get your content online as quickly as possible, without regard to aesthetic considerations or social media functionality.
-While I see no reason why somebody would pay them money, they provide a workmanlike service to the masses for free.
-May they exist for years to come.
+SimpleSite is what it is: a means to get your content online as easily as possible, without regard to aesthetic considerations or advanced functionality.
+While I see no reason why somebody would pay money for it, SimpleSite does provide a workmanlike service to the masses for free.
+May it exist for years to come.

 I just hope SimpleSite brings back the pedigree chart.

 We've done in-depth research on each and confidently recommend them.